imekinox/nvim-config/README.md

-# 🚀 Tomas' Neovim Configuration
+# 🚀 imekinox's Neovim Configuration

 A modern, feature-rich Neovim configuration optimized for web development, with excellent support for JavaScript/TypeScript, React, Svelte, and more.
 Built with Lua and powered by [Lazy.nvim](https://github.com/folke/lazy.nvim) for efficient plugin management.